Mariana Leme

 <

-Mariana Leme is a curator and researcher based in São Paulo, Brazil.
+Mariana Leme (1987) is a curator and researcher based in São Paulo, Brazil.
 She holds a BA in Visual Arts (2016) and a Master’s in Art History (2021) from the University of São Paulo, ECA-USP.
 Under the guidance of Dr. Tadeu Chiarelli and with a CAPES federal grant, she studied the relationship between Whiteness, French visual culture and the work of Marie Laurencin.
-She is currently a PhD candidate at the same institution and is researching the relationships between artists and curators.
+She is currently a PhD candidate at the same institution with a research about curatorial practices and Process Art in Brazil.

 Between 2010 and 2014 she worked at the publishing house Editora 34, and was responsible for historical iconographic research for books about Brazilian Modernism and Contemporary Art.